redBorder/redborder-producers/README.md

 This is an auxiliar package for redborder-manager, which is expected to be installed
 * redborder-manager

+Additionally each required module is expected to be enabled.

+Particularly with intrusion, which needs to be patched on the logstash condition if ips sensor is not claimed.
+So open this file: /var/chef/cookbooks/rb-manager/libraries/get_pipelines.rb, comment the condition in order to always make intrusion pipeline available, and update the cookbook with knife cookbook upload rb-manager

 # Setup
 The configuration files tweak the properties of the producers, but there are some that really need to be changed:
 * /usr/lib/redborder/producers/py/sensors.py => Configure this by reading the sensor properties on the manager and pass them to this file.